tytydraco/yessleep/out/My_parents_told_me_not_to_look_back_I_didnt_listen.md

 After the long dreaded school week, the long awaited day has finally arrived.

 “Okay, so here’s the plan.
 The forest is 30 minutes to an hour away.
 We are gonna take a bus to a bus stop nearest to the forest, which is about 10 stops away.
 After that, we would need to walk into the woods.
 It might take awhile.”
-I said

-“Yep..and also, the bus only comes once every hour, so we definitely cannot miss the first bus.”
+I said.
+"Yep..and also, the bus only comes once every hour, so we definitely cannot miss the first bus.”

 At 8am, we gathered at a bus stop near the café, where we boarded bus 45.